fluxninja/aperture/docs/content/concepts/auto-scale.md

 flow control capabilities to provide a comprehensive load management platform.
 Aperture policies allow defining auto-scaler(s) that consider the flow control state for informed scaling decisions.
-For instance, during sudden traffic spikes, if a concurrency limiter on a service sheds traffic, auto-scaler can automatically add more instances to the service to handle the increased load.
+For instance, during sudden traffic spikes, if a load scheduler on a service sheds traffic, auto-scaler can automatically add more instances to the service to handle the increased load.

 With the auto-scaler capability in Aperture, service operators can configure